 Christmas in Middleburg

-Picture the scene: dozens of scarlet-jacketed riders and their foxhounds, vintage horse-drawn carriages, and a 1.5-mile-long procession of drummers, bagpipers, bikers and more- welcome to the annual Christmas in Middleburg parade.
-While the parade takes place the first Saturday of December, celebrations actually start the night before with the Oh Holy Night tree lighting ceremony and carol singing in the postcard perfect downtown and continue through Sunday with a performance of The Nutcracker.
+Picture the scene: dozens of scarlet-jacketed riders and their foxhounds, vintage horse-drawn carriages, and a 1.5-mile-long procession of drummers, bagpipers, bikers and more - welcome to the annual Christmas in Middleburg parade.
+While the parade takes place the first Saturday of December, celebrations actually start the night before (December 2), with the 5 p.m. tree lighting ceremony and carol singing in the postcard perfect downtown.
+It’s not the only holiday fun in Middleburg.
+Starting December 4, and continuing every weekend until Christmas Eve, horse-drawn carriages take guests through the town and there’s free hot cocoa at beloved Scruffy’s Ice Cream Parlor.
+December 10 meanwhile is the Dickens of a Dog Show and December 17 Dickens Village includes experiences that transport visitors back to the era of “A Christmas Carol,” with carol singing and theatre.

 Historic downtown Leesburg turns into a glittering wonderland come the holidays, with a giant Christmas tree lighting in Town Square and historic streetlamps adorned with red ribbons and greenery.
-Take the kids to the tree lighting ceremony on Friday December 3 and then to the Loudoun Museum nearby to see the historic toy collection and display of letters to Santa.
-They can then write their own letter to the Big Man.
-December 4 and 5 attend the annual Leesburg Holiday Fine Arts & Crafts Show at Ida Lee Park Recreation Center where more than 90 local artists, artisans and crafters displaying and selling everything from candles, stained glass and wood carvings to jewelry and table linens - the perfect place to buy gifts.
-December 11, meanwhile, is the Annual Christmas and Holiday Parade where Santa and friends are ushered down King Street, through historic downtown Leesburg.
+Take the kids to the tree lighting ceremony on December 2.
+December 3 and 4 attend the annual Leesburg Holiday Fine Arts & Crafts Show at Ida Lee Park Recreation Center where more than 90 local artists, artisans and crafters display and sell everything from candles, stained glass and wood carvings to jewelry and table linens - the perfect place to buy gifts.
+December 10, meanwhile, is the Annual Christmas and Holiday Parade where Santa and friends are ushered down King Street, through historic downtown Leesburg.
 The parade begins at Ida Lee at 6 p.m. and ends at Fairfax Street.
+Keep the merriment going by visiting Tally Ho for the Jingle Jam concert on December 9 and 10.

 Christmas in Purcellville

-Purcellville’s tree lighting ceremony takes place December 3 at 6:30 p.m. while December 11 features the Holiday Parade through the streets of downtown followed by the annual all-day Christmas market at the Bush Tabernacle featuring work from local artists and artisans.
-On December 12, the town plans to hold the annual ornament building workshop in the train station depot opposite Magnolias at the Mill.
-Visitors and residents can also join a guided tour of the neighborhood lights either by bus or independently in their own vehicle.
-Happy holidays!
+Purcellville’s tree lighting ceremony takes place December 2 at 6:30 p.m. while December 10 features the Holiday Parade through the streets of downtown followed by the annual all-day Christmas market at the Bush Tabernacle featuring work from local artists and artisans.
+Also on December 10, the town plans to hold the annual ornament building workshop in the train station depot opposite Magnolias at the Mill.
+Visitors and residents can also join a self-guided tour of the neighborhood light.

 Lighting of the Vines, Bluemont Vineyard

 Drive west on Route 7 toward Bluemont on any Thursday through Sunday evening this holiday season and a surreal sight greets you: to the left of the road, about a mile south, the slopes of the Blue Ridge are carpeted in a glorious golden glow.
 If it looks like a scene from a sci-fi movie, it is in fact The Lighting of the Vines, 15,000 holiday lights strung through 10,000 grape vines at Bluemont Vineyard.
-Launching on November 26, the vines are lit Thursday-Sunday at 5:30 p.m. and while they can be seen from miles away, the best place to enjoy them is at the winery tasting room, the Stables event venue or the property’s Harvest Room & Kitchen restaurant up the hill.
+Launching on November 25 and on show until January 1, the vines are lit Thursday-Sunday at 5:30 p.m.
+While they can be seen from miles away, the best place to enjoy them is at the winery tasting room, the Stables event venue or the property’s Harvest Room & Kitchen restaurant up the hill.

 One Loudoun Tree Lighting, Ashburn